 Eat: Esquites $4.50

 Drink: Classic Lime Margarita $10.75

-There’s a cute little stand called Choza de Margarita off to the side of the pyramid in the Mexico pavilion where you can grab a number of margaritas and small bites!
-You can get your margaritas frozen or on the rocks in a variety of flavors, but choosing on the rocks will set you back about $4 extra dollars.
-As for a bite to eat I would try the Esquites, which is like Mexican street corn served in a bowl, but steer clear if you can’t tolerate spice because this is a spicy dish!
-Try the guacamole if you’re sensitive to spice or if you can’t pass up a good guacamole!
+There’s a cute little stand called Choza de Margarita off to the side of the Mexico pavilion pyramid where you can grab a number of margaritas and small bites!
+You can get your margaritas frozen or on the rocks in a variety of flavors, but choosing "on the rocks" will set you back about $4 extra dollars.
+As for a bite to eat, I would try the Esquites, which is like Mexican street corn served in a bowl, but steer clear if you can’t tolerate spice because this is one spicy dish!
+You could always go for the guacamole instead!
+(Who can pass up guacamole, anyway?)

 I hope this guide will help you navigate your adventures in eating vegetarian and drinking “around the world” at Epcot’s World Showcase!
 Epcot is always coming out with new and seasonal goodies (both food and drink) so if you come across any other great vegetarian options in your travels let me know down in the comments!